Cantera/cantera/doc/doxygen/yaml.md

 @page sec-yaml-documentation %Cantera YAML Documentation

+> **Note:** %Cantera provides @ref sec-yaml-conversion to generate YAML files
+> from Chemkin input data as well as legacy %Cantera formats.

 This short guide describes %Cantera YAML input files that define phases and interfaces for use in %Cantera simulations.
 Each link below represents an entry point to the @subpage sec-yaml-api; while you certainly can read them in order,